-

 Dial down your temperatures

 Would you notice if your thermostat was one degree cooler?
 Or if your washing machine was set to 30ºC, instead of 40ºC?
 According to Energy Saving Trust, your room thermostat should be set to the lowest comfortable temperature, which for many is between 18ºC and 21ºC.
-And doing laundry at 30ºC (instead of higher temperatures) could save you £14 a year from your energy bill and reduce your washing machine use by around one run weekly for a year.
+And doing laundry at 30ºC (instead of higher temperatures) could save you £12 a year from your energy bill.

 Watch your water usage

 It’s easy to forget that using hot water contributes to your energy bills.
 It’s estimated that about 12% of the average household’s gas bill comes from heating water for showers, baths and washing dishes.
-Water-efficient shower heads, shorter showers and hot tap aerator devices can all help save money on your hot water bill.
+Water-efficient shower heads, shorter showers and hot tap aerator devices could all help save money on your hot water bill.
 If you’re on a water meter, even the simple step of being more frugal with cold water could help you save money too.
-Watering plants, washing the car or even just brushing your teeth – when you take care with how much water you’re using, you could help to reduce your bills.

 Find ways to cut your food waste

 With a bit of careful planning – and creative thinking – you could cut down on food waste at home.
 Weekly meal planning is a great place to start, as you can use up what’s already in the cupboard or find innovative ways to make ingredients work for several meals.
 For using up leftovers, Love Food Hate Waste has lots of good ideas.
 You could also try meal prepping, which is when you cook a large batch of food, then split it into servings, ready to freeze and reheat in the microwave later.
-This could help you save money and energy too, because the cost per use of a microwave tends to be lower than some other cooking appliances.
+This could help you save money and energy too, because instead of heating the air around it, your microwave directly heats the food.
+This means your microwave can cook and reheat food quickly, so its cost per use is likely to be lower than many other cooking appliances

 Sign up to local sharing apps

 Thanks to the growth of new apps, there are lots of ways to help you reduce food waste, save items from landfill and borrow rather than buying.
-Olio lets you share and swap unneeded food with your neighbours, Fat Llama gives you access to all sorts of tools and equipment and Freecycle is great for free furniture and household goods.
-All of these services are local so you shouldn’t need to travel far.
+Olio lets you share and swap unneeded food with your neighbours, Fat Llama gives you access to all sorts of tools and equipment, and Freecycle is great for free furniture and household goods.

 Try being a more energy-efficient driver